github/octoforce-actions/docs/Getting Started.md

   - This is a personal access token with the `repo` scope.
 This is used to checkout the repository and push any changes.
 - `SALESFORCE_JWT_KEY`
   - This is the private key used to generate the JWT token.
 This is used to authenticate with Salesforce production.
-- `SALESFORCE_JWT_SECRET_KEY`
-  - This is the private key used to generate the JWT token.
-This is used to authenticate with Salesforce production.
 - `SALESFORCE_CLIENT_ID`
   - This is the client ID used to generate the JWT token.
 This is used to authenticate with Salesforce production.
 - `SALESFORCE_DEVHUB_USERNAME`